The Car (album): Lyrics and themes

 Unlike its predecessor, The Car is not a concept album.
 Lyrically, the album refers frequently to show business, specifically the music and film industries.
-It makes references to fame, creativity, the passage of time and nostalgia, audience expectations, and espionage.
-The album has been described as "cinematic" with Turner "assuming the meta-role of an artistically struggling movie director".
-Turner cited, In the Blink of an Eye (2005) by Walter Murch, as an inspiration, and thought it felt connected to “the process and also the feel or lyrics on [The Car].”
-Other things Turner was reading at the time include, Raymond Chandler's Phillip Marlowe series, and the works of David Foster Wallace and George Saunders.
+It makes references to fame, creativity, the passage of time and nostalgia, audience expectations, espionage and disillusion.
+The album has been described as "cinematic" with Turner "assuming the meta-role of an artistically struggling movie director."
+It has also been noted as depicting "a decadent world of marble staircases, moated buildings, the popping of champagne corks and aeroplane descents over the French Riviera," as well as "the tensions between art and commerce, between performance and authenticity."
+Turner cited In the Blink of an Eye (2005) by Walter Murch as an inspiration and thought it felt "connected to the process and also the feel or lyrics on [The Car]."
+Other things Turner was reading at the time include Raymond Chandler's Philip Marlowe series, the works of David Foster Wallace and George Saunders.

 Artwork and title

 The album's cover artwork was revealed on the same day of the album's announcement.
-The picture was taken by the band's drummer Matt Helders using a Leica M6 film camera and shows a white Toyota Corolla (E90) parked alone on the rooftop of a parking garage in Los Angeles.
+The picture was taken by the band's drummer Matt Helders using a Leica M6 film camera and shows a white Toyota Camry parked alone on the rooftop of a parking garage in Los Angeles.
 Helders was testing an old 90mm lens he had just acquired, and decided to shoot the view from his old apartment window, inspired by the work of photographer William Eggleston.
 A series of pictures were taken and later shared with lead singer Alex Turner, who was also interested in photography.
 Turner became fixated on one shot featuring the car, and wrote a song inspired by it that would later become the title of the album.